 Baltimore, Baltimore City, Baltimore Harbor, Baltimore Harbor Tunnel, Canton areas, E-ZPass, Engineering, Food for Thought, Fort McHenry, Fort McHenry Tunnel, harbor tunnel, I-95, Interstate I-95, Locust Point, Maryland, Patapsco River, postaday, Star Spangled Banner, This is life, tvaraj, United States, Video, YouTube

 On our way from Ellicott City, MD to North Brunswick, NJ we whisked down through the Fort McHenry Tunnel, a 7,200-foot-long, four-tube, 8-lane, bi-directional tunnel that carries Interstate I-95 traffic underneath the Baltimore Harbor, in Maryland.
 The tunnel crosses the Patapsco River, just south of Fort McHenry and connects the Locust Point and Canton areas of Baltimore City.
-It is named for the nearby Fort McHenry, the fort that inspired Francis Scott Key to write anthem “The Star-Spangled Banner.”
+The tunnel named for the nearby Fort McHenry, inspired Francis Scott Key to write anthem “The Star-Spangled Banner.“

 The Fort McHenry Tunnel, the largest underwater highway tunnel, as well as the widest vehicular tunnel ever built by the immersed-tube method, opened on Saturday, November 23, 1985.

 The following is an excerpt from “I-95 Drivers Get Remedy for Harbor Headache – Baltimore’s Fort McHenry Tunnel’s Debut Today is Expected to Ease Bottlenecks“, that appeared in The Washington Post, November 23, 1985.